Michael Ashcroft: Conservative Party

 In the UK, he was a major donor to and Treasurer of the Conservative Party from 1998 to 2001, under William Hague.
-His tenure was marked by a number of controversies: he was seen to pay little UK income tax because of his domicile in Belize; and he was at the centre of a debate about openness and accountability of political funding.
+His tenure was marked by a number of controversies: he was seen to pay little UK income tax because of his domicile in Belize, and he was at the centre of a debate about openness and accountability of political funding.
 Unsubstantiated speculation about his business affairs was concluded when he pursued a libel action against The Times.
 This was settled on 9 December 1999, when The Times issued a front-page statement saying "The Times is pleased to confirm that it has no evidence that Mr Ashcroft or any of his companies have ever been suspected of money-laundering or drug-related crimes...
 Litigation between the parties has been settled to mutual satisfaction, with each side bearing its own costs."

 In 2004, he clashed with Conservative leader Michael Howard when he offered a £2m donation on the condition that it should go to his specified candidates rather than into general Conservative Central Office funds.
 Ashcroft stated in 2005: "I much prefer to be involved, to make sure that my investment is wisely placed."

 In December 2005, he was appointed Deputy chairman of the Conservative Party.
 During the "Cash for Peerages" controversy, on 31 March 2006 Ashcroft was named by the Conservative Party as having lent it £3.6m.

 Significant donations made to the Conservative Party by Bearwood Corporate Services, a company controlled by Ashcroft, have also come under scrutiny.
 The trading status of the company, and thus the validity of donations totalling £5.1m between 2003 and 2008, is unclear and became the subject of an investigation by the Electoral Commission begun in October 2008.
 Both Labour MPs and the Prime Minister had called for the process to be concluded in time for the next general election, due by mid-2010.
 Liberal Democrat Lord Oakeshott stated: "Democracy is in danger if Lord Ashcroft has been pouring millions into Conservative campaigns through an offshore pipeline from a Caribbean tax haven."
 However, in March 2010 sources from the Electoral Commission described the donations as being "legal and permissible".

 On 1 March 2010, Ashcroft said that he was not domiciled in the UK for tax purposes.
 On 4 March 2010 the House of Commons Public Administration select committee decided to hold a "special one-off inquiry" into Ashcroft's peerage and his tax affairs.
 The committee's three Conservative MPs are said to have refused to take part in the inquiry.

 In September 2010, Ashcroft announced he would be stepping down as Deputy Chairman of the Conservative Party.
 His resignation came as he published Minority Verdict, his critical analysis of why the Conservative Party failed to gain an overall majority in the general election; leading to the Conservatives forming the Coalition government with the Liberal Democrats.
-He was replaced by the Conservative MP, former government minister and the current Treasury Select Committee member, Michael Fallon.
+He was replaced by the MP Michael Fallon.